Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Giant Strider (MPMM).md

 aliases: ["Giant Strider"]
 ---
 # Giant Strider
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-137, Volo's Guide to Monsters p.
-143*
+137*

 > [!quote]- A quote from Mordenkainen
 >